Law School students provide tax help to community

 As part of the volunteer requirement, Grais went through the VITA training and said he felt somewhat overwhelmed at first.
 But by now, he said, “It’s pretty rewarding; it’s interesting to see people in different situations.”
 Grais plans to become a tax lawyer, and said that this experience was “a way of rounding out a picture of what tax is.”

-Harvard TaxHelp has more than two dozen student members.
+Harvard TaxHelp has more than a dozen student members.
 In one five-hour session, eight members can help as many as 30 clients.
 There are more than 40 VITA locations offering similar services within a 10-mile radius of Cambridge.